Michael E. Long: Youth

-Growing up in Menands, New York, Long's primary sport as a child was baseball.
-He played pitcher, and while playing Little League pitched numerous no-hitters and on one occasion pitched a perfect game, striking out all 18 batters to face him.
-When he reached high school, Long transferred to Vincentian Institute, a co-ed private school located in the Pine Hills neighborhood of Albany, NY.
+Growing up in Menands, New York, Long's primary sport as a child was baseball and while playing Little League on one occasion pitched a perfect game, striking out all 18 batters to face him.
+When he reached high school, Long went to Vincentian Institute, a co-ed private school located in the Pine Hills neighborhood of Albany, NY.

 Playing career

-At V.I, Long lettered in both basketball and baseball, excelling at both.
-As the ace of V.I's pitching staff, Long was briefly scouted to play Major League Baseball.
-After throwing out his arm his senior year, Long decided to attend Siena College to play basketball.

-For a guard-forward who stood 6 ft 1 in, Long was a prolific scorer and rebounder for Siena.
+At V.I, Long lettered in both basketball and baseball.
+After his senior year, Long decided to attend Siena College.
+He played as a guard-forward who stood 6'1".
+Long was a prolific scorer and rebounder for Siena.
 Because freshmen at the time were not allowed to play varsity sports, he played for the freshman team his first year.
-After moving up to varsity, he instantly became the team's "go-to guy".
-He came down with mono his junior season, which sidelined him for half of that year.
+After moving up to varsity sophomore year, he instantly became the team's "go-to guy".
+He came down with mono his junior season, which sidelined him for a few games that year.
 Nevertheless, he scored 862 career points.
 He possessed an outstanding shooting touch in an era before the three-point line came into existence.
-If it had been in use during Long's playing career, and if freshmen were allowed to play varsity at the time and he didn't miss significant time due to illness, one could imagine that scoring total would be well over 1,000.
+If it had been in use during Long's playing career, and if freshmen were allowed to play varsity at the time and he didn't miss significant time due to illness, one could imagine that scoring total might have been over 1,000.

 In his senior year, he led the team in scoring with 462 total points for an average of 18.5 per game, both of which still rank in the top 20 single-season scoring annals at the college.
 That year, he also averaged 8.2 rebounds, which ranks in the top 15 in school annals for rebounds per game.
-During his senior year, Long was scored 35 points in one game, which is the 10th-highest single game point total in Siena history.
+During his senior year, Long scored 35 points in one game, which is the 10th-highest single game point total in Siena history.